-Programme MBA Semester-IV Cognitive Level K1: Explain what happiness K1: Explain what happiness at work looks like; K2: Understand why the hap opiness at work is matter now; K3: Cultivate the happiness at work, Bring scientific insight to modern work.
-Course • To define and explain th To define and explain the need for happiness at work; Objectives ship between happiness at work and improve performance of individu al employees.
+Programme MBA Semester-IV Cognitive Level K1: Explain what happiness K1: Explain what happiness at work looks like; K2: Understand why the hap K2: Understand why the happiness at work is matter now; K3: Cultivate the happiness K3: Cultivate the happiness at work, Bring scientific insight to modern work.
+Course To define and explain th e need for happiness at work; Objectives To bring out the relation ship between happiness at work and improve performance of individu al employees.
 To elevate the organisati on in terms of innovation- productivity- engagement- relation and d quality of work; To identify common bar riers to work happiness both at the individual and cultural level; and To create an effective str rategy to increase happiness.

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I The benefits of Humour at Work: How to find humour at work - Science of happiness - the personal- social- and professional advantages of happiness at work.
-7 1 0 8 Ι II Case Studies: Case Studies and research studies to boost practical ways of bringing happiness.
+7 1 0 8 I II Case Studies: Case Studies and research studies to boost practical ways of bringing happiness.
 8 2 0 10 I III HappinessandPerformanceofEmployees:Performance of organisation - innovation - productivity- quality at work.
 9 3 0 12 II IV Barriers and Pitfalls: Identify barriers and pitfalls to achieve happiness at work.
 9 2 0 11 II V Strategies for Happiness: Strategy for evaluating levels of happiness within an organisation- family- society and nation - assessment - change in attitude and behaviour of individual and organisation.
 7 2 0 9 II Total Hours 40 10 0 50 -